 Every student is different — in age, goals, experience, and taste.
-That's why I tailer my lessons to meet my students exactly where they are.
+That's why I tailor my lessons to meet my students exactly where they are.

 I first began teaching private music lessons at age seventeen and even earned high school credit for it my senior year.
-I went on to study music at the University of New Mexico before transferring to the Guitar Institute of Technology (GIT), Musicians Institute, in Hollywood, California.
-I also studied multiple summers at the National Guitar Workshop in Claremont, CA.
+I went on to study music at the University of New Mexico before transferring to the Musician's Institute (GIT) in Hollywood, California.
+I also studied multiple summers at the National Guitar Summer Workshop in Claremont, CA.

 "Music is a skill anyone can enjoy throughout their lifetime — whether they're 5 or 95."